Install Bacula#

 password: admin

-You should be able to see the Bacularis installation wizard.
+You should now see the Bacularis installation wizard.

 Step 1 - General#

-On the first step of this wizard on the question: Do you have Bacula installed on this host? please answer No.
+Do you have Bacula installed on this host?

 Step 5 - Authentication#